open-contracting/standard/docs/guidance/map/catalogs.md

 When a buyer makes a purchase from an electronic catalog, an order is placed with a supplier for a specific quantity or value of items.

-In OCDS, purchases from electronic catalogs should be modelled using `awards` and `contracts`, since catalog purchases:
+In OCDS, purchases from electronic catalogs ought to be modelled using `awards` and `contracts`, since catalog purchases:

 1. Create a direct relationship between the items being purchased, the supplier providing the items, and the value of the items (an award in OCDS)